joesingo/truthdiscovery/reports/possible_structure.md

         * Time taken and asymptotic complexity
         * Convergence or otherwise
         * Memory usage and complexity
     * Algorithm development:
       * Infrastructure to write new algorithms without supporting framework
       * Evaluate performance
         * Goal is to compare to existing algorithms, or for empirical demonstration of theoretical properties (e.g. asymptotic complexity)
     * Tool for theoretical work:
       * Create simple examples and run algorithms
       * Produce diagrams
       * See the effect of changes in the input
       * Investigate axioms: empirical evidence of positive results, or production of counter examples

+* Discuss user interfaces most suitable for different use cases
+* Non-functional requirements such as testability, documentation, extendability

+* ACTUAL STRUCTURE
+* Identify different 'components' of the system
+    * datasets
+        * from CSV
+        * from custom file format
+        * from code
+        * from graphical interface (website)
+        * supervised data (from each of the above)
+        * synthetic data
+        * claim implications
+    * algorithms
+        * selection of algorithms
+        * stopping criterion
+        * parameters
+        * talk about *extendability*
+    * results and evaluation
+        * accuracy on supervised data
+        * time taken
+        * memory usage
+        * convergence speed
+        * difference between results
+        * user defined metrics
+    * drawing
+        * for creating examples visually
+        * for visualising results for small datasets
+        * animations: visualise convergence in addition to static behaviour
+* Briefly discuss each one
+* Will also discuss non-functional requirements
+    * testing
+    * documentation
+    * extendability
+    * simplicity
+    * performance
+* Dataset, algorithm and results requirements depend on the model adopted.
+Have section explaining model choice
+* More detailed section on each component + non-functional requirements
+    * Discussion
+    * List of requirements
+* Describe user interfaces
+    * Consider user types
+    * Different goals for different user interfaces
+    * List of requirements

+* DESIGN
+* UML class diagram
+* Sequence or activity diagram for web interface? (only part complicated enough to warrant it?)

 ## Theoretical